Want to find anyones email address for free by name alone?

 Ready?
 Lets roll!

-To Google for your target’s name, use queries like:
+To Google for your target’s name, use the following google search operators and queries in advanced search:

 firstName lastName + email